 Fig 2.1 Operating pressure of the CPC actuator .

-Thickness of the film was set to 40 µm.
-According to the calculations, applying 1kPa pressure to the system will result center deformation of 78.13 µm and focal length of 3.76 mm.
-Although we get a better focal range while using thinner film, it is more complicated to remove it from underlying material after curing.
+The thickness of the membrane was chosen as 40 µm.
+According to the calculations, 1kPa pressure to the system with 40 µm membrane will result the center deformation of the lens 78.13 µm and focal length of 3.76 mm.
+The thinner membrane would give the wider focal range, it is complicated to fabricate the device remove it from underlying material after curing.

-3. Fabrication
+4. EXPERIMENTAL

 Paari lausega et bondimine on keeruline, erinevates bondimisviisidest, aga et niisuguse asja jaoks sobib partial curing väga hästi.

 The components 1 and 2 of the device depicted in Fig. 2.1 were molded of PDMS (Sylgard 184).
 The molds were fabricated of Teflon using a CNC milling machine.
-The film 1 (Fig. 2.1) was casted using an universal applicator (mis marki)
+The film 1 (Fig. 2.1) was casted using a universal applicator (Elcometer 3580).

 PDMS (Sylgard 184) was obtained from Dow Corning.
 Curing agent and base polymer was mixed using the ratio 1:10.
 Next, mixture was carefully stirred for about 5 minutes after which it was degased in vacuum oven at room temperature for another 10 minutes.
 Then, PDMS was casted into the molds and the film was fabricated using a universal casting applicator (MODEL HERE).
 All three layers were heated at 60-65 C° for 20 minutes.
 This ensures that there are enough crosslinks formed inside PDMS to remove the middle layer from the mold without damage while still leaving the ability to bond to another PDMS layer by further curing.
 Next, the removed layer was attached between other layers and heated at 90 C° for about an hour to final cure the PDMS.
 Finally, the liquid was injected into the lens system via syringe.
 The result of ethylene glycol half-filled variable-focal lens is shown in Fig 3.2.

-4. Experimental

 Illustrative Fig.4.1 describes experimental setup for focal length measurements that were carried out including the usage of Labview 8.2 software, diode laser, screen, and CCD camera (Dragonfly Express by Point Grey Research Inc.).
 Knowing the distance between the lens and the screen, lens radius, and size of the circle on screen, the focal length was calculated using trivial geometry.
 The size of the circle was obtained using the CCD camera and image processing capabilities of Labview.
 The software also analyzed the input of a pressure sensor (Smartec SPD002GAsil) and controlled output voltage of the actuator.
-A syringe was used to fine tune the initial pressure .
+A syringe was used to fine tune the initial pressure of the liquid in the system.

 Pilt 6.8